A list of questions and answers specifically for parents and families of our students

 for their federal financial aid through a consortium agreement but not institutional

-financial aid programs such as the UNH Grant award or merit based programs, unless
+financial aid programs such as the University of New Haven's Grant award or merit

 Paying Your Bill